Report confirmed cases and closures

 The following guidance has been provided by Public Health.

 You will need to complete the following reports to the Leicester City Council and Ofsted.

 - Confirmed cases

 To report a positive Coronavirus test for a child or staff member who has been in the setting.

 - Closure form

-To report a full or partial closure of the setting due to Coronavirus - following advice from Public Health England, Department for Education or the Council's Public Health team.
+To report a full or partial closure of the setting due to Coronavirus - This form should only be used following advice from Public Health England, Department for Education or the Council's Public Health team.

 - Report a confirmed case to Ofsted

 All Ofsted registered providers must report any confirmed cases in the setting, either in children or staff and if the setting is advised to close as a result.